MirkoHernandez/tab-bar-jump/README.md

 # tab-bar-jump

-tab-bar-jump (abbreviated tbj) is a set of commands for creating and navigating tab-bars and also navigate saved buffers opened in those tab-bars.
-Tab bars belonging to a specific group can be easily created using a keybinding, once created the same keybinding can be used for quick navigation.
-This approach allows the management of many tab-bars (up to dozens) in a very convenient way.
+tab-bar-jump (abbreviated tbj) is a set of commands for creating and navigating between tab-bars and buffers (similar to Vim's Harpoon package).
+Tab bars belonging to a specific group can be easily created using a keybinding; once created the same keybinding can be used for quick navigation.

+This package leverages transient; two commands provide access to most of the features.

+# Features

+- Quickly create grouped tab-bars and navigate between them (tbj-jump).
+- Navigate between different buffers opened in different tab-bars using the same keys (tbj-buffer-jump).
+- Automatically assign keys for navigating buffers when they are opened (tbj-minor-mode).

 # Requirements

-Emacs 27.1 or Transient installed.
+Emacs 27.1 (or Transient installed).

 # Installation